A Mental Health Guide for Mothers of Multiples

 Tandem Tantrums and Toddler Turbulence

 Parents of multiples are advised by experts to actively work against the world's tendency to treat their children as a single unit.
-This involves a series of conscious, and often tiring, parenting choices: using their individual names rather than calling them "the twins," avoiding dressing them alike, providing separate toys and even separate birthday cakes, encouraging different hobbies and interests, and ensuring they have one-on-one time away from their sibling.
+This involves a series of conscious, often tiring parenting choices: using their individual names rather than calling them "the twins," avoiding dressing them alike, providing separate toys and even separate birthday cakes, encouraging different hobbies and interests, and ensuring they have one-on-one time away from their sibling.

 The Long-Term Mental Health Outlook